Pitchnogle/pseudoblog/blog/pyenv_pipenv.md

     pipenv install tensorflow==2.7.0
     ```

-    If we look at the `Pipfile` it now specifies this specific version of tensorflow.
+    The `Pipfile` now specifies a specific version of tensorflow.

     ```
     [[source]]